Sonar-Demos/cpp-demo/README.md

 ### Running the application
 The executables will be put into the newly created `build` folder
 - `build/server` has to be run before the client
 - `build/client` is the GUI client interacting with the server

 # 📝 Setup instructions

 We are going to set up a SonarCloud analysis on this project.
-We will visualize issues on the `main` branch and on pull requests and see how PRs get decorated automatically.
+We will visualize issues on the `main` branch and pull requests and see how PRs get decorated automatically.

 We will then set up a CI-based analysis and import code coverage information into the SonarCloud UI.